 The Controls tab is used to draw features in the Main Display window:

 Image 1: Controls Tab of the Drawing Control Dialog

 - Mode - There are three editing modes; Select, Move and Reshape:

 - Select - Selects one or more drawing objects.
 To select multiples press the Control key.
 The selected objects will be shown with small magenta rectangles.
-Once selected, you can bring up the object's property editor by pressing Ctrl+P. You can also delete the selected objects by pressing Ctrl+X. All of the objects can be selected by pressing Ctrl+A.
+Once selected, the object's property editor can be opened by pressing Ctrl+P. Objects can also be deleted by pressing Ctrl+X. All of the objects can be selected by pressing Ctrl+A.

 - Move - Activates and moves the active object (the object with pink squares at its corners/along the line).
 Do this by left-clicking and dragging the object.

 - Reshape - Stretches an object drawn in the Main Display.
 To use this, left-click and drag on a pink square of an active object.
-As you move this point, other points in the object will move as well to keep the object smooth.
+As this point is moved, other points in the object will move as well to keep the object smooth.

 - Create a polygon - Creates a smooth polygon.